 The pharmacist will work with your doctors to make any necessary medication changes.

-After completing the review, you’ll receive a letter containing:
+After completing the review, within 14 days you’ll receive a letter containing:

 - Your MTM pharmacist’s name and contact information

 - An action plan listing all discussed medication-related concerns

 You’ll also receive a personal medication list that includes: